Women and Children First

 Webinar Series: Caring for Women and Children

 "Caring for Women and Children: Navigating Medicine, Law, and Policy after Dobbs" is a virtual panel series addressing questions facing women, physicians, and policy makers.
 The first session (recording available here) explored common questions facing women and doctors about protecting the life of the mother and managing healthcare for both children and women in light of the Dobbs decision.
 Part two (recording available here) discussed challenges facing practitioners and the overall practice of medicine.
-Part three, on October 28, will explore the future of care, including medicine and social support for mothers, babies (born and unborn) and families.
-More information and registration here.
+Part three explored the future of care, including medicine and social support for mothers, babies (born and unborn) and families.

 Flash Panel: Understanding Dobbs